SirKadogan/altimus_exclusive/README.md

 # Altimus Exclusive - Thales Kenne

-Altimus Exclusive is a web dashboard with a CRUD for a vehicle list and search as well.
+Altimus Exclusive is a web dashboard with a CRUD for a vehicle list as well as a search feature.

 ### :cd: Technologies and Features